 - Students begin each day with prayer.

 - Students attend Focus Circles after Mass.
 In their small group, students are asked to reflect, discuss, or engage in activities based off the virtue of the month.

-- Our 5th graders attend The Pines Catholic Camp.
+- Our 5th and 6th graders attend The Pines Catholic Camp.

 - Our younger students are paired with older students (appropriately named Prayer Partners) during Mass and for other community building events throughout the year.

 - Students pray for their vocations using prayers crafted for their appropriate reading level.
 Read more about the Vocational Chalice Program here.

 - Students attend Mass on Holy Days of Obligation.

 - Our younger students reenact the Living Stations of the Cross for the entire community.